andymcloid/colorwheel-hass/README.md

 1. Add the card to your dashboard
 2. Select an entity that can store text values (like input_text)
 3. Choose the color format you want to use
-4. Use the color wheel to select colors
+4. Use the color wheel to select colors - the entity will update automatically when you release the mouse or lift your finger
-5. Click "Update Entity" to save the selected color to your entity